Click the video to access our YouTube Playlist and hear what our students think about being in the Honors Program!

 Current Villanova students with a GPA of at least 3.50 may apply for admission into the Honors Program.
-You may find the application for current students here.
-Please submit any applications to the Honors Office in Garey Hall 106 or by e-mail to email@example.com.
+Please submit any applications to the Honors Office in Garey Hall 106 or by e-mail to firstname.lastname@example.org.
 Honors students must maintain a minimum GPA of 3.33 and must take a minimum of one Honors course every third semester to remain active in the Program.

 First-semester freshmen: End of final examination period; decision made over semester recess, once final grades have been submitted.
 Please leave GPA blank on the application.

 All other current students: Friday before Mid-term break; decision made over mid-term break.

 Honors Program seminars encourage active participation of students in their learning process.
 Seminars fulfill core requirements (introductory and advanced) and requirements for specific academic majors and minors.
 Typically, Honors seminars are interdisciplinary in nature, often team-taught.
 Individual departments collaborate with the Honors Program to offer Honors courses and contribute faculty to the University Honors Program.

 You can particpate by taking one course every third semester, earn a minor, or do our Thesis Track or Oral Examination Track to get the most out of the Program.